HPInc/rsc-rsm-bulk-enroller/README.md

 HP Remote System Controller bulk enrollment tool
 ------------------------------------------------

-This script is used to enroll multiple HP Remote System Controllers to the HP Remote System Management cloud fleet manager in one go.
+This script is used to enroll multiple HP Remote System Controllers into the HP Remote System Management cloud fleet manager in one go.
 It uses the Redfish API to do so.

 How to install
 --------------

+1. Install Python 3.
+Windows or Linux versions are available here: https://www.python.org/downloads/.
+2. Download the application wheel file (.whl) from the [releases page](https://github.com/HPInc/rsc-rsm-bulk-enroller/releases).
+2. Open a the command promt application (Windows), or a terminal (Linux).

+3. Create a virtual environment for the scripts to run in.
+This is not required, but recommended.

+   `python3 -m venv rscvenv`
+4. Activate the virtual environment.
+In case you did not create one, skip this step.

+   Linux: `source rscvenv/bin/activate`

+   Windows: `rscvenv\Scripts\activate.bat`
+5. Upgrade pip to the latest version.

+   `pip install --upgrade pip`

+6. Install the application downloaded in step 2.

     `python3 -m pip install <path to wheel file>`

 Usage